-Popular music serves as an important resource for the construction of people's visions of unity and belonging.
-This is attested to by numerous scholars in the field of popular music studies (e.g., Avelar and Dunn, 2011; Morra, 2014), who posit that popular music affects how ordinary people feel about unity and their sense of inclusion within a community, a particular place, a region or a country.
+Popular music serves as a valuable resource for the construction of people's visions of unity and belonging.
+This is attested to by numerous scholars in the field of popular music studies (cf. Avelar and Dunn 2011; Morra 2014), who posit that popular music affects how ordinary people feel about unity and their sense of inclusion within a community, a particular place, a region or a country.

-The most obvious, current example of this is the global rise of K-Pop that manages to unite and connect diverse audiences the world over mainly through their "shared love of (K-Pop) music and cultural diversity" (Zhou, 2019).
+The most obvious, current example of this is the global rise of K-pop that manages to unite and connect diverse audiences the world over mainly through their "shared love of (K-pop) music and cultural diversity" (Zhou 2019).
 Of course, this does not discount the existence of popular music genres from other parts of the world that have had a much longer presence and influence in our lives.
 British popular music or Britpop, as Morra (2014: 34) posits, is regarded as a significant marker of a "British 'national' identity" that has an impact on people's sense of belonging to the community and country.
-These notions of identity and 'we feelings', however, are constructed based on exclusive assumptions of the people, their values, and essential identity (Morra, 2014).
-This is so, given that the British popular music tradition that continues to originate from (and assume) a predominantly White, indigenous demographic with the non-Whites and others are often pushed to the periphery (Adams, 2013).
+These notions of identity and "we feelings", however, are constructed based on exclusive assumptions of the people, their values and essential identity (Morra 2014).
+This is so, given that the British popular music tradition that continues to originate from (and assume) a White, indigenous demographic with the non-Whites and others are often pushed to the periphery (Adams 2013).

-A somewhat similar pattern can be seen in popular music genres across the continent, including Thailand's pleng lukgrung (urban music), pleng lukthung (country music), pleng puea chiwit (life song), and pleng string (young urban music).
-Lamnao Eamsa-Ard (2006) maintains that these popular Thai music genres not only represent the different visions of Thai identity and Thainess but also exemplify the different visions of unity and belonging among the Thai people.
-Pleng lukgrung and pleng lukthung promote the officially-defined Thai identity marked by the three pillars of Thainess (i.e., the King, the nation, and religion).
-Pleng puea chiwit promulgates a Thai identity that embodies people's basic rights while pleng string represents an essentially modern, urban, and youth-oriented Thainess.
-This can be seen through its blend of Western music style (e.g., rock, rap, hip-hop) and Thai local music and themes (e.g., helpfulness/nam jai; friendship/mitraparp; concern/kwan huangyai) (Lamnao Eamsa-Ard, 2006: 200).
+A similar pattern can be seen in popular music genres across the continent, including Thailand's pleng lukgrung (urban music), pleng lukthung (country music), pleng puea chiwit (life song) and pleng string (young urban music).
+Lamnao (2006) maintains that these popular Thai music genres not only represent the different visions of Thai identity and Thainess but also exemplify the different visions of unity and belonging among the Thai people.
+Pleng lukgrung and pleng lukthung promote the officially-defined Thai identity marked by the three pillars of Thainess - the King, the nation and religion.
+Pleng puea chiwit promulgates a Thai identity that embodies people's basic rights while pleng string represents an essentially modern, urban and youth-oriented Thainess.
+This can be seen through its blend of Western music style (e.g., rock, rap, hip-hop) and Thai local music and themes (e.g., helpfulness/nam jai, friendship/mitraparp, concern/kwan huangyai) (Lamnao 2006, 200).

-Research has shown that Malaysian popular music plays an important role in creating people's sense of national identity, unity, and belonging.
-Contemporary Malaysian popular songs, particularly those that evoke feelings of pride and patriotism, have been found to exert a considerable effect on the realization of national unity and togetherness, and the creation of national pride and identity among Malaysians.
-Adil and Shazlin (2019) affirm this thesis in their study that explored Malaysian popular music consumption and its connection to social cohesion.
-The study revealed that "patriotic songs that are produced in a commercial style of mass consumption are the most well-recognized and well-received.
-And, these songs also foster a sense of collective identity amongst Malaysians across their individual differences" (Adil and Shazlin, 2019: 191).
-While acknowledging the value of the study's findings and its "the pioneering nature" (Adil and Shazlin, 2019: 190), it should be noted that these researchers will further scrutinize the validity and the applicability of their results concerning the hypothesis that Malaysian popular music is a vector of social cohesion among the country's diverse population.
+Research has shown that Malaysian popular music plays a key role in creating people's sense of national identity, unity and belonging.
+Contemporary Malaysian popular songs, particularly those that evoke feelings of pride and patriotism, have been found to exert a considerable effect on the realisation of national unity and togetherness, and the creation of national pride and identity among Malaysians.
+Adil and Shazlin (2019) affirm this in their study that explored Malaysian popular music consumption and its connection to social cohesion.
+The study revealed that "patriotic songs that are produced in a commercial style of mass consumption are the most well-recognised and well-received.
+And these songs also foster a sense of collective identity amongst Malaysians across their individual differences" (Adil and Shazlin 2019, 191).
+While acknowledging the value of the study's findings and its "the pioneering nature" (Adil and Shazlin 2019, 190), it should be noted that these researchers will further scrutinise the validity and the applicability of their results concerning the hypothesis that Malaysian popular music is a vector of social cohesion among the country's diverse population.